expliot-framework/expliot/docs/tests/crypto.rst

 Examples
 ^^^^^^^^

-The input data ``-d`` would be hex string from the captured communication.
+The input data ``-d`` would be a HEX string from the captured communication.

 .. code-block:: text